LukeHagar/plexpy/docs/models/errors/getresourcesstatisticsresponsebody.md

 # GetResourcesStatisticsResponseBody

-Unauthorized - Returned if the X-Plex-Token is missing from the header or query.
+Bad Request - A parameter was not specified, or was specified incorrectly.

 ## Fields